Resources and Databases A to Z

 Texas Water Atlas: The Texas Water Atlas is a groundbreaking endeavor that contains 7 chapters that feature 172 color maps and graphics highlighting the state's climate, water resources and hazards, and projections for future water needs.
 Note: Texas Atlas Project requires a fee of $24.95 to access this resource.

-TexShare Access in the Library / TexShare Access from Home: Wide variety of free earning databases, such as small engine repair, crafts, practice tests and much more.
+TexShare Access in the Library / TexShare Access from Home: Wide variety of free learning databases, such as small engine repair, crafts, practice tests and much more.

 Universal Class: Universal Class is an online database of free classes for personal enrichment and/or continuing education.
 With more than 500 courses to choose from, there's something for everyone - from pie baking and spirituality to domestic violence prevention and writing poetry.
 Universal Class also features teaching resources and courses that can be used to meet job requirements.
 Simply by creating a free account, you can be enrolled in up to 5 courses at once!